Azure-Samples/java-microservices-asa-e-lab/docs/05_passwordless/05_openlab_secrets_asa_std.md

 ## Objectives

-After you complete this lab, you will be able to:
+After you complete this challenge, you will be able to:

 - Delete secrets from Key Vault
 - Create an admin account for the MySQL Flexible Server
 - Create service connections from the microservices to the database server
 - Update the applications to use passwordless connectivity

-The below image illustrates the end state you will be building in this lab.
+The below image illustrates the end state you will be building in this challenge.

 ![Lab 4 architecture](../images/asa-openlab-4b.png)